There are over 30 standing stones in our National Park. Some of them are many centuries old and wreathed in myth.

-There are over thirty surviving standing stones in the Brecon Beacons National Park.
-It isn't known exactly how many of these are prehistoric.
+It isn't known exactly how many of our surviving standing stones are prehistoric.
 Some appear to be memorial stones and others may well have had more than one function either as boundary markers, waymarks on ancient routeways, signposts or even rubbing stones for livestock.
-Below, you will find details of a few of the most impressive.